scriptrdotio/howto/ui/create_web_ui.md

 ### Deploy the UI Component library

 - Make sure to [configure Github for your scriptr account](https://github.com/scriptrdotio/howto/blob/master/teamwork/version_control.md)
-- Click on the arrown near +New Script in the bottom-left corner of the screen and select **Install module**
+- Click on the arrown near +New Script on the bottom-left corner of the screen and select **Install module**
 - Click on **Add Custom Module from GitHub**
 - Fill the fields of the Modules dialog as follow:
   - Owner: scriptrdotio